Super-Protocol/docs/docs/developers/marketplace_GUI/index.md

 sidebar_position: 3
 ---

-## Marketplace

-Marketplace enables providers to list and monetize their [offers](/developers/offers) through Super Protocol.
-All offers are recorded on blockchain.
-Additionally, Solution and Data offers have content stored on decentralized storage networks such as Storj.
-These storage networks are represented by Storage offers.
-Compute offers are connected to confidential computing (TEE) machines that process the orders.

-Marketplace can be managed entirely via [CLI](/developers/cli_commands/).

-## Marketplace GUI
+## About

-The purpose of Marketplace GUI is to present a user-friendly web interface to the Marketplace as well as an interactive learning experience for onboarding new users.
+The purpose of Marketplace GUI is to present a user-friendly web interface to the [Marketplace](/developers/fundamentals) as well as an interactive learning experience for onboarding new users.
 We see it as a companion tool to CLI, but not yet a full alternative, as the GUI capabilities are currently limited.

 Go to Marketplace GUI: [marketplace.superprotocol.com](https://marketplace.superprotocol.com/)